oddbird/css-sandbox/src/rwd/query/tag-explainer.md

 it is clear that `block-size`
 has the fewer use-cases,
 and more potential implementation issues.
-While we're not ready to give up on it entirely, support for `block-size` is not required to make container queries useful.
+While I'm not ready to eliminate it immediately, support for `block-size` would not be required to make container queries useful.

-See our discussion of
+See the discussion of
 [single-axis containment issues](#single-axis-containment-issues)
 for more detail.